Ribat: Historical meaning

-Classically, ribat referred to the guard duty at a frontier outpost in order to defend dar al-Islam.
+Classically, ribat referred to the guard duty at a frontier outpost to defend the Islamic world.
 The one who performs ribat is called a murabit.

 Contemporary use

-Contemporary use of the term ribat is common among jihadi groups such as al-Qaeda or the Islamic State of Iraq and the Levant.
-The term has also been used by Salafi-Jihadis operating in the Gaza Strip.
-In their terminology, ʻArḍ al-Ribat "Land of the Ribat" is a name for Palestine, with the literal meaning of "the land of standing vigilant watch on the frontier", understood in the context of their ideology of global jihad, which is fundamentally opposed to Palestinian nationalism.
+Contemporary use of the term ribat is common among jihadi groups such as al-Qaeda or the Islamic State.
+The term has also been used by jihadis of the Salafi movement operating in the Gaza Strip.
+In their terminology, ʻArḍ al-Ribat 'Land of the Ribat' is a name for Palestine understood in the context of their ideology of universal jihad, which is fundamentally opposed to Palestinian nationalism.

 As caravanserais

 In time, some ribats became hostels for voyagers on major trade routes (caravanserai).

 As Sufi retreats

 Sufi brotherhoods

 Ribat was initially used to describe a frontier post where soldiers would stay during the early Muslim conquests and after, such as in al-Awasim.
 The term transformed over time to refer to a center for Sufi.
 As they were later no longer needed to house and supply soldiers, ribats became refuges for mystics.
 The ribat tradition was perhaps one of the early sources of the ṭarīqas, or Sufi mystic brotherhoods, and a type of the later zawiya or Sufi lodge, which spread into North Africa, and from there across the Sahara to West Africa.
 Here, they are the homes of marabouts: religious teachers, usually Sufis.
 Such places of spiritual retreat were termed khānqāhs.
 Usually, ribats were inhabited by a shaykh, and his family and visitors were allowed to come and learn from him.
 Many times, the tomb of the founder was also located in the same building.
 These centers' institutionalization was made possible partly through donations from wealthy merchants, landowners, and influential leaders.
 Some of these compounds also received regular stipends to maintain them.

 Some important ribats to mention are the Rabati Malik (c.1068–80), which is in Uzbekistan in the Kyzylkum Desert and is still partially intact, and the Ribat of Sharaf from the 12th century, which was built in a square shape with a monumental portal, a courtyard, and long vaulted rooms along the walls.
 Most ribats had a similar architectural appearance which consisted of a surrounding wall with an entrance, living rooms, storehouses for provisions, a watch tower used to signal in the case of an invasion, four to eight towers, and a mosque in large ribats.

 These institutions were used as a sort of school house where a shaykh could teach his disciples the ways of a specific ṭarīqa.
 They were also used as a place of worship where the shaykh could observe the members of the specific Sufi order and help them on their inner path to ḥaqīqa (حَـقِـيْـقَـة, ultimate truth or reality).